Choosing a primary care provider

 - Are the office hours convenient to your schedule?

 - How easy is it to reach the provider?
-Does the provider use email?
+Does the provider use email or secure messaging through a patient portal?

 - Do you prefer a provider whose communication style is friendly and warm, or more formal?